deepaksood619/deepaksood619.github.io/docs/about-me/jobs/questions-to-company.md

 ## ESOPS, Restricted Stock, Stock Options, and Phantom Stock

-Restricted stock gives the employees the right to receive shares as a gift ora purchased item after meeting particular restrictions, such as working for a specific period or hitting specific performance targets.Stock options provide employees with the opportunity to buy shares at a fixed price for a set period, while phantom stock provides[cash bonuses](https://www.investopedia.com/terms/c/cash-bonus.asp)for good employee performance.
+Restricted stock gives the employees the right to receive shares as a gift ora purchased item after meeting particular restrictions, such as working for a specific period or hitting specific performance targets.Stock options provide employees with the opportunity to buy shares at a fixed price for a set period, while phantom stock provides [cash bonuses](https://www.investopedia.com/terms/c/cash-bonus.asp)for good employee performance.

 These bonuses equate to the value of a particular number of shares.Stock appreciation rights give employees the right to raise the value of an assigned number of shares.
 Companies usually pay these shares in cash.